-Homemade Taco Seasoning Started it All
+Homemade Taco Seasoning

-Ingredients Needed to Make Taco Seasoning
+Ingredients in Homemade Taco Seasoning

 - Chili Powder – what is the difference between regular chili powder and New Mexico chile Powder?
 Regular chili powder is a blend of different types of red chiles and spices while New Mexico Chile Powder is only ground New Mexico chile peppers.